orta/vscode-twoslash-queries/README.md

 You write `// ^?` anywhere in a source file (with whitespace before, between and middle being whatever) all that matters is the alignment of the `^`.

+Alternatively, end a line with `//=>` to highlight the leftmost named type.

 You can see here it in use a few times:

 <img src="./vscode-twoslash.png" />